Official: Ecclesiastical judiciary

 In canon law, the word or its Latin original officialis is used absolutely as the legal title of a diocesan bishop's judicial vicar who shares the bishop's ordinary judicial power over the diocese and presides over the diocesan ecclesiastical court.

 The 1983 Code of Canon Law gives precedence to the title judicial vicar, rather than that of officialis (canon 1420).
 The Code of Canons of the Eastern Churches uses only the title judicial vicar (canon 191).

 In German, the related noun Offizialat was also used for an official bureau in a diocese that did much of its administration, comprising the vicariate-general, an adjoined secretariat, a registry office and a chancery.

 In Catholicism, the vicar-general was originally called the "official" (officialis).

 The title of official principal, together with that of vicar-general, has in Anglicanism been merged in that of diocesan chancellor of a diocese.

 Sports

-In sports, the term official is used to describe a person enforcing playing rules in the capacity of a assistant referee, referee and umpire; also specified by the discipline, e.g. American football official, ice hockey official.
+In sports, the term official is used to describe a person enforcing playing rules in the capacity of an assistant referee, referee and umpire; also specified by the discipline, e.g. American football official, ice hockey official.
 An official competition is created or recognized as valid by the competent body, is agreed to or arranged by people in positions of authority.
 It is synonymous, among others, with approved, certified, recognized, endorsed, and legitimate.

-Other

-The term officer is close to being a synonym (but has more military connotations).
-A functionary is someone who carries out a particular role within an organization; this again is quite a close synonym for official, as a noun, but with connotations closer to bureaucrat.
-Any such person acts in their official capacity, in carrying out the duties of their office; they are also said to officiate, for example, in a ceremony.
-A public official is an official of central or local government.